Ready to book? Or looking for more information? Click on a button…book online

 On this day we pass Housesteads which is the most complete example of a Roman fort in Britain, and now the most popular site on the Wall.
 It stands high on the exposed Whin Sill escarpment, commanding breathtaking views.
 It was one of 12 permanent forts added to the new frontier by Hadrian in about AD 124.
 Known as 'Vercovicium' ('the place of effective fighters'), it was garrisoned by a cohort of around 800 infantry (for most of its history Tungrians from Belgium), later reinforced by Germanic cavalry.

 Your route takes you to Chollerford.
-You will be staying the vicinity of Chollerford that night.
+You will be staying in the vicinity of Chollerford tonight.

 Today you will follow the Hadrian’s wall path until you reach the famous Roman frontier to the historic site of Heavenfield, the start of St. Oswald’s Way.

 The Hadrian’s Wall and St Oswald’s Way follow the same route for a couple of miles before you head North on St Oswald’s Way.